 The book revolves around Judith, a daring widow, who is upset with her countrymen for not trusting God to deliver them from their foreign conquerors.
 She goes with her loyal maid to the camp of the enemy general, Holofernes, with whom she slowly ingratiates herself, promising him information on the Israelites.

 Gaining his trust, she is allowed access to his tent.
 One night as he lies in a drunken stupor, she decapitates him, then takes his head back to her fearful countrymen.
-The Assyrians, having lost their leader, disperse, and Israel, is saved.
+The Assyrians, having lost their leader, disperse, and Israel is saved.
 Though she is courted by many, Judith remains unmarried for the rest of her life.

 ‘Artemisia Gentileschi was an Italian Baroque painter, in an era when the artistic community and patrons did not readily accept female painters.
 She was the first woman to become a member of the Accademia in Florence.
-Artemisia specialised in painting pictures of women from myths, allegories, and the Bible.
+Artemisia specialized in painting pictures of women from myths, allegories, and the Bible.

 Gentileschi, notoriety as a woman painter in the seventeenth century, her rape and her courage in the prosecution of her rapist, overshadowed her artistic achievements.
-Fortunately, today, her art is recognised as one of the most progressive and expressive painters of her generation.
+Fortunately, today, her art is recognized as one of the most progressive and expressive painters of her generation.

 Judith Slaying Holofernes